Migrant survivors of West Texas shooting detained by ICE

 The migrants told authorities they were drinking water from a reservoir on county land in Sierra Blanca, south of El Paso in the hot, dry Chihuahuan Desert, when two men — identified in court documents as the Sheppard brothers — pulled over in a truck.
 The migrants said they ran to hide.

-Mark Sheppard told investigators he and his brother were out hunting and thought they had spotted a javalina, a kind of wild hog, when they opened fire.
-“Mark Sheppard told us he used binoculars and saw a ‘black butt’ thinking it was a javalina,” court documents said.
+Mark Sheppard told investigators he and his brother were out hunting and thought they had spotted a javelina, a kind of wild hog, when they opened fire.
+“Mark Sheppard told us he used binoculars and saw a ‘black butt’ thinking it was a javelina,” court documents said.

 But the migrants told authorities the men in the truck yelled and cursed at them in Spanish, taunting at them to come out, and revved their engine as they backed up.
 When the group emerged from hiding, the driver exited the vehicle and fired two shots at them.